actioncoininc/action-komodo/README.md

 ## Action Coin

 This is the OLD Action Coin repository.
 It is OUT OF DATE, PLEASE DO NOT USE!
 This software is based on [Komodo Platform Technology](https://komodoplatform.com/).
-If you wish to run a node on our network, compile and build the latest version of Komodo Core:
+If you wish to run a node on our network, build the latest version of Komodo Core:

 https://github.com/KomodoPlatform/komodo